handlewithcarecollective/react-prosemirror/README.md

 This hook will only trigger a re-render of the consuming component if the return value of the selector changes.

-The provided selector must memoize its return value over the inputs.
+The provided selector must return the same value when it receieves the same inputs.
 If the selector creates and returns a new object when it runs, you'll enter a rerender loop.